multiversx/mx-sdk-dapp-liquidity/README.md

 ## Overview

-Generic SDK for multi-chain wallet connections and transaction signing.
+A complete toolkit for bridging assets between MultiversX, Ethereum, and BNB Chain.

 ## Installation